donmaddock/donmaddock.github.io/essays/a-type-by-any-other-name.md

  It's interesting how what you know can sometimes impede you from what you want to learn.
 This was the case for me learning Javascript.
 The language offers a ton of new features and flexability, but it can be hard to use any of it because I was still "think" in the languages I know.
 You learn a concept or idea that's just similar enough to think you have it down fine but *just* different enough to throw you for a loop (for...in loops also were a culprit of this).
 My inner monolouge the first few days was along the lines of:

- > Okay, instead of delaring types you just use var.
+ > "Okay, instead of delaring types you just use var.
 That's neat.
 Oh.
 But it seems like everyone wants you to use let or const instead.
-I'll learn about let, and const works just like I'm used to right?
+I'll learn about let, and const works just like I'm used to right?"

- > Yes but you're still allowed change properties of objects.
-And by when we say "objects" it's more like a key value pairs that work a little differently than-
+ > "Yes but you're still allowed change properties of objects.
+And by when we say "objects" it's more like a key value pairs that work a little differently than-"

 Stop.
 Can't we just call it something else?